robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

+- if no second volunteer, tries to create phantom
-- button to create registration for two handed partner
+- button to autofill all volunter days
 - report on a volunteer rota
 - spotter sheets
 - import a set of members from WA to populate a list of cadets